Articles , Glossary

 • it makes the bonds between the elements visible and naturally perceived without additional means like tables, frames, arrows

-• it provides enough air on the page so that it didn’t feel cluttered
+• it provides enough air on the page so that it doesn’t feel cluttered

 • it sets the user’s focus on core elements and reduces the level of distraction